Start typing and press Enter to search

 Case study, Micro-manufacturing, Tooling

-UTILIS AG is one of the world’s leading suppliers of precision tools for the metalworking industry.
+UTILIS AGis one of the world’s leading suppliers of precision tools for the metalworking industry.
 For more than 100 years, we have been developing, manufacturing and distributing high-quality and precise cutting tools, especially for micromechanics, watch and medical technology.
 Using state-of-the-art, advanced technologies and the breadth of know-how in manufacturing cutting tools, we position ourselves as specialists and one of the market leaders in the metal cutting industry.

 Everything is possible with the S neox Five Axis.
 Steep angles and very small cutting-edge measurements of a few micrometers are no longer a problem for 3D optical profiling